JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Related Work

-\textbf{Novel View Synthesis}(NVS).
 The task aims to generate photorealistic renderings of target scenes from unknown viewpoints using a limited set of input images.
-Recent advancements in neural rendering have significantly improved NVS in terms of reconstruction quality and efficiency.
+Recent advancements in neural rendering~\cite{10.1145/3503250,10229247,10856404,11129026} have significantly improved NVS in terms of reconstruction quality and efficiency.
 The seminal work on \textit{Neural Radiance Fields} (NeRF)~\cite{10.1145/3503250} introduced a paradigm shift in NVS by representing scenes as continuous implicit neural radiance fields, encoded via \textit{multilayer perceptrons} (MLPs).
-Subsequent studies have extended NeRF in various directions: ~\citet{barron2021mipnerf,barron2022mipnerf360} focused on fundamental enhancements.
-Some works~\cite{park2021nerfies,li2020neural,park2021hypernerf,Wu2022D2NeRFSD,xu2022deforming,nerfplayer} enhanced dynamic scene modeling.
-Some methods~\cite{garbin2021fastnerf,SunSC22} optimized computational efficiency to accelerate training, and some works~\cite{jain2021dreamfields,wang2021clip} integrated AIGC with NeRF to facilitate few-shot or zero-shot 3D scene generation.
+Subsequent studies extended NeRF along several directions.
+For example, Mip-NeRF 360~\cite{barron2022mipnerf360} improve core rendering fidelity and scene representation.
+Some works~\cite{park2021nerfies,li2020neural} enhanced dynamic scene modeling.
+Some methods~\cite{garbin2021fastnerf,SunSC22} optimized computational efficiency to accelerate training.
 However, NeRF continues to face challenges, including prolonged training times, high hardware demands and limited editability.
-Recently, the emergence of \textit{3D Gaussian Splatting} (3DGS)~\cite{10.1145/3592433} has achieved breakthroughs by utilizing explicit differentiable representations, striking a balance between rendering quality and efficiency.
-Extensive research has been conducted on 3DGS, covering areas such as scene rendering quality and realism~\cite{Yu2023MipSplatting,zhang2024pixelgs,scaffoldgs}, 3DGS acceleration~\cite{radl2024stopthepop,hamdi_2024_CVPR}, geometry reconstruction~\cite{liu2024atomgs,Huang2DGS2024}, dynamic scenes~\cite{Huang_2024_CVPR,Li_STG_2024_CVPR,icml2024-sp-gs} and few-shot reconstruction~\cite{Vista3D,peng2024neurips,xwz2024eccv}.
+Recently, the emergence of 3DGS~\cite{10.1145/3592433} has achieved breakthroughs by utilizing explicit differentiable representations, striking a balance between rendering quality and efficiency.
+Extensive research has been conducted on 3DGS, covering areas such as scene rendering quality and realism~\cite{Yu2023MipSplatting,scaffoldgs}, 3DGS acceleration~\cite{radl2024stopthepop}, geometry reconstruction~\cite{liu2024atomgs,Huang2DGS2024}, dynamic scenes~\cite{Huang_2024_CVPR} and few-shot reconstruction~\cite{Vista3D,peng2024neurips}.
 Nevertheless, most existing methods still rely on camera poses and sparse point clouds precomputed by COLMAP~\cite{schoenberger2016mvs,schoenberger2016sfm}.